-If you’ve ever used a tampon, or read the back of a tampon box, you’ll likely have heard of Toxic Shock Syndrome (TSS)—a rare but potentially fatal bacterial infection associated with tampon use.
-However, not many people are aware of a much more common issue with tampons: fibre loss.
+If you’ve ever used a tampon – or read the back of a tampon box – you’ve probably heard of Toxic Shock Syndrome (TSS).
+This a rare yet potentially fatal bacterial infection is associated with tampon use.
+However, few people are aware of a much more common issue with tampons: fibre loss.

-Fibre loss happens when a tampon sheds inside the vaginal canal and leaves behind small pieces of filament (fuzzy bits that look like faux fur).
-Most fibre loss is caused by the friction of inserting and removing the tampon.
+Fibre loss happens when a tampon sheds inside the vaginal canal, leaving behind small pieces of filament (fuzzy bits that look like faux fur).
+Most fibre loss is caused by the friction of inserting and removing tampons.

-Although the vagina is a self-cleaning organ, it's not able to flush out all that fibre build-up, which can end up near your cervix.
-This can lead to pathogen colonisation and can cause vaginal infections like thrush and BV – two common (yet equally unpleasant) conditions.
+Although the vagina is a self-cleaning organ, it's not able to flush out pieces of tampon left inside.
+These can end up near your cervix and have been known to cause pathogen colonisation and vaginal infections like thrush and BV – two common (yet equally unpleasant) conditions.

-“My concern as a gynaecologist is that the residual fibres are a nidus for bacterial overgrowth and they will absorb blood and fluid which was intended to be expelled along with menses,” adds Dr. Melanie Bone, an OBGYN and member of Daye’s Medical Advisory Board.
-“This might impact the microbiome, might change the pH, and ultimately impact the delicate bacterial balances in the vagina.”
+“My concern as a gynaecologist is that the residual fibres are a nidus will absorb blood and fluid which was intended to be expelled along with menses,” adds Dr. Melanie Bone, an OBGYN and member of Daye’s Medical Advisory Board.
+“This might impact the microbiome, the pH, and the delicate bacterial balances in the vagina.”

 What is a protective sleeve?

 When tampon manufacturers caught wind of the fact that fibre loss was becoming a concern, some (not all) started adding a protective sleeve to their tampons.